DAIMENGEN/schedulant/README.md

 * **start:** Start date of the schedule view.
 * **end:** End date of the schedule view.
 * **editable:** Whether editing the schedule is allowed; if the current value is `false`, properties such as `eventMove`, `eventResizeStart`, `eventResizeEnd`, `milestonesMove`, and `checkpointMove` will become ineffective.
+* **selectable:** Whether selecting on the timeline is allowed; if the current value is `true`, users can select time ranges on the timeline.
 * **lineHeight:** Sets the line height of the schedule.
 * **slotMinWidth:** Determines how wide each of the time-axis slots will be.
 Specified as a number of pixels.
 When not specified, a reasonable value will be automatically computed.
 * **schedulantMaxHeight:** Sets the max height of the entire schedule.